-Mary Stimming, Assistant Director, joined the Wabash Center in 2016.
+Mary Stimming, Associate Director, joined the Wabash Center in 2016.
 Mary works out of a home office in Chicago (Go Cubs!) that she shares with her 4 children and 2 cats.
 Yes, the one cat is extremely overweight.
 She knows.

 Mary’s favorite time and place is the bi-annual family reunion at the beach: 4 generations, 60+ relatives, 7 days of nonsense.
 At home, Mary enjoys sitting in her backyard with a book while the weeds grow around her.
 Don’t be fooled by the flowers in the photo—they thrive despite her refusal to garden.